itscturner/itscturner/README.md

 itscturner
 ---

-System Administrator with experience in RedHat Linux, infrastructure automation using Ansible, and container orchestration with Kubernetes and Helm. <br>
+System Administrator with experience in Red Hat, infrastructure automation using Ansible, and container orchestration with Kubernetes and Helm. <br>
 <br>
 📍&nbsp;&nbsp;&nbsp;Denver, Colorado. <br>
 ☕&nbsp;&nbsp;&nbsp;Fueled by coffee. <br>